HathorNetwork/rfcs/text/0033-private-network-guide.md

 # Summary

-This guide will show you how to run a local private Hathor network with its own full nodes, tx mining service, wallet and explorer.
-Note that a private network will be completely separated from Hathor's mainnet and testnet.
+This guide will show you how to run a local private Hathor network with its own full nodes, tx mining service, cpu miner, wallet and explorer.
+Note that a private network will be completely separated from Hathor Networks mainnet and testnet.

 By the end of the guide, you will have a fully working private network with the following setup:

-- Three hathor-core full nodes connected between each other
+- Three hathor-core full nodes connected between each other.
-- One tx-mining-service to be used by wallets to mine transactions and used by the full nodes to mine blocks
+- One tx-mining-service to be used by wallets to mine transactions.
+- One cpu-miner connected to the tx-mining-service to mine blocks.
+- One instance of hathor-wallet-headless.
-- One instance of hathor-wallet-headless
+- One instance of explorer.

 The diagram below shows the overall architecture of this private network: